 - Breathe in for 2, breathe out for 16.

 - Breathe in for 4, breathe out for 20.

 - Breathe in for 2, breathe out for 20.

 11. Try to sing publically!

 When you feel like you are ready to sing normally and you are not afraid to be in public, go do it!
-This will help you understand if you can sing in public and sometimes if the timing is right, you will sing as good as ever!
+This will help you understand if you can sing in public and sometimes if the timing is right, you will sing as well as ever!

-If you have serious plans about beeing a singer you need to go out as much as possible.
+If you have serious plans about being a singer you need to go out as much as possible.
 Fail on the stage or not it does not matter, you are training!
 The more you sing publically, the more fearless you will be on the big stage.

 12. If you want to be a professional, get professional help!

-You will save time, money and nerves if you get professional help.
+You will save time, money, and nerves if you get professional help.
 They will help you with great feedback in real-time as well they have some serious tips and tricks.
 You can tell them your goals and they will tell you what you need to do to achieve them!